When I heard Wet n Wild Photo Focus Foundation was tested in 7 different types of light I was immediately intrigued and wanted to try it.

 Let’s Take a Look at Wet n Wild Photo Focus Foundation

-Coverage: Definitely builds to full coverage, but I would say with one application it is more of a medium coverage.
+Coverage: Definitely builds to full coverage, but I would say with one application it’s more of a medium coverage.

 Longevity: This is the most important factor for me because I am oily in my t-zone.
-Even with primer, setting powder and setting spray, foundations can break up as the day goes on.
+Even with primer, setting powder, and setting spray, foundations can break up as the day goes on.
 I note that this foundation does not claim to be matte, so I didn’t expect it to be.
-I was curious about how it lasted though, since that is a major concern.
+I was curious about how it lasted though since that is a major concern.
 Photo Focus didn’t last like I was hoping it would which is a bummer because I liked everything else about it.

-Scent: Didn’t notice a scent.
+Scent: I didn’t notice a scent.
 This isn’t a big factor but strong scents are a turnoff.